Medically reviewed by Drugs.com. Last updated on Jul 5, 2020.

 Cephalexin: Zinc Salts may decrease the absorption of Cephalexin.
 Management: Consider administering oral zinc salts at least 3 hours after cephalexin.
 Consider therapy modification

 Dolutegravir: Zinc Salts may decrease the serum concentration of Dolutegravir.
 Management: Administer dolutegravir at least 2 hours before or 6 hours after oral zinc salts.
+Administer the dolutegravir/rilpivirine combination product at least 4 hours before or 6 hours after oral zinc salts.
 Consider therapy modification

-Quinolone Antibiotics: Zinc Salts may decrease the serum concentration of Quinolone Antibiotics.
-Management: Administer oral quinolones at least several hours before (4 h for moxi- and sparfloxacin, 2 h for others) or after (8 h for moxi-, 6 h for cipro-, 4 h for lome-, 3 h for gemi-, and 2 h for levo-, nor-, or ofloxacin or nalidixic acid) oral zinc salts.
+Quinolones: Zinc Salts may decrease the serum concentration of Quinolones.
+Management: Give oral quinolones at several hours before (4 h for moxi- and sparfloxacin, 2 h for others) or after (8 h for moxi-, 6 h for cipro/dela-, 4 h for lome-, 3 h for gemi-, and 2 h for enox-, levo-, nor-, pe- or ofloxacin or nalidixic acid) oral zinc salts.
+Exceptions: LevoFLOXacin (Oral Inhalation).
 Consider therapy modification

-Tetracycline Derivatives: Zinc Salts may decrease the absorption of Tetracycline Derivatives.
+Tetracyclines: Zinc Salts may decrease the absorption of Tetracyclines.
 Only a concern when both products are administered orally.
 Management: Consider doxycycline as a noninteracting tetracycline derivative.
 Separate dose administration of oral tetracycline derivative and oral zinc salts by at least 2 hours to minimize interaction.
-Exceptions: Doxycycline.
+Exceptions: Doxycycline; Eravacycline; Tigecycline.
 Consider therapy modification

 • Renal impairment: Use with caution in patients with renal impairment.